sharynneazhar/BlockchainND-Private-Blockchain/README.md

 To test code:
 1: Open a command prompt or shell terminal after install node.js.
-2: Enter a node session, also known as REPL (Read-Evaluate-Print-Loop).
+2: Enter the following command:
 ```
-node
+node simpleChain.js
 ```

+To test manually:
+1: Open a command prompt or shell terminal after install node.js.
+2: Enter the following command:
 3: Copy and paste your code into your node session
 4: Instantiate blockchain with blockchain variable
 ```